What Is a Single-Member LLC? | Everything You Should Know

 I've spent 80+ hours reviewing IRS guidelines, analyzing state filing requirements, and consulting with an LLC attorney to verify every claim in this guide.

-This article covers how to form one, how it's taxed, and how it compares to other structures, so you have everything you need to make a confident decision.
+Here's what you'll find: how to form one, how it's taxed, and how it stacks up against other structures — so you can make a confident call.

 Quick Summary